-Department leads are defined as those leading a department, such as Communications, Research, Philanthropy, or Operations.
-The Managing Director also fall under the category of department leads, but in a general capacity.
+Leads are defined as those leading a competency, such as communications, research, philanthropy, or operations.
+The Managing Director also falls under the category of leads, but in a general capacity.

 15. Can a direct report wield power over a manager or someone in a higher position?

-16. For the protocol for bystander reporting (in which if we observe harassment we should either speak to the harasser, or report it), how should this be handled when the situations are ambiguous?
+16. Regarding the protocol for bystander reporting (in which if we observe harassment, we should either speak to the harasser or report it), how should this be handled when the situations are ambiguous?
 What if the perceived victim doesn’t agree that they experienced harassment and doesn’t want it reported?
 If we think we witness harassment, should we check in with the person that we think has been harassed first?